-These Balsamic BBQ Seitan and Tempeh Ribs are indulgent, delicious and will satisfy any BBQ cravings you may get.
-Serve them with some mashed potatoes and cole slaw or your favorite BBQ fixin’s.
+These Balsamic BBQ Seitan and Tempeh Ribs by Rhea Parsons are indulgent, delicious, and will satisfy any BBQ cravings you may get.
+Serve them with some mashed potatoes and coleslaw or your favorite BBQ Fixin’s.
 They make a great appetizer or entrée.

-Made from cooked, fermented soy beans and originating from Indonesia, tempeh packs a nutritional punch.
+Made from cooked, fermented soybeans and originating from Indonesia, tempeh packs a nutritional punch.
 What distinguishes tempeh from tofu, you may ask?
-Where tofu is made from the curds of the bean, tempeh is formed from the whole bean – it is also firmer, so it’s perfect for cutting into “ribs,” as in this Smoky Slow Cooker Tempeh.
-Tempeh is slow cooked with aromatics and savory spices until perfectly tender, then served with sweet potato.
+Where tofu is made from the curds of the bean, tempeh is formed from the whole bean – it is also firmer, so it’s perfect for cutting into “ribs,” as in this Smoky Slow Cooker Tempeh by Natalie Tamara.
+Tempeh is slow-cooked with aromatics and savory spices until perfectly tender, then served with sweet potato.
 It’s perfect as is or with a little barbecue sauce on the side.

 Nothing says springtime like sticky, smoky, barbecue-sauce-slathered eats.
-These oil-free Sticky Baked BBQ Tempeh Strips would make a delicious addition to your backyard get-together this summer or anytime you’re looking for an easy vegan dish that everyone will love.
+These oil-free Sticky Baked BBQ Tempeh Strips by Larice Feuerstein would make a delicious addition to your backyard get-together this summer or anytime you’re looking for an easy vegan dish that everyone will love.
 Just make sure to cook a couple of batches!

 Considering how incredibly flavor absorbent seitan is, it’s no surprise that baking it in the oven with BBQ sauce already slathered all over it would yield delicious results.
-In this recipe for Barbecue Baked Seitan Strips, seitan is made from scratch and then doused in a savory BBQ marinade.
+In this recipe for Barbecue Baked Seitan Strips by Josephine Watmore, seitan is made from scratch and then doused in a savory BBQ marinade.
 Add this seitan to tacos for a zesty Mexican dish, to wraps with vegan mayo, or on top of your favorite salad.

-These Korean Tempeh Ribs are marinated in doenjang, a thick, chunky paste made from fermented soybeans, ketchup, and spices and then grilled so they’re flavorful and delicious.
-Tempeh is made from soybeans, making it rich in iron and a worthy main course to your weeknight dinner.
+These Korean Tempeh Ribs by Natalie Tamara are marinated in doenjang, a thick, chunky paste made from fermented soybeans, ketchup, and spices, and then grilled so they’re flavorful and delicious.
+Tempeh is made from soybeans, making it rich in iron and a worthy main course for your weeknight dinner.
 Added to the marinade here, it gives the tempeh steaks a deep savoriness that’s rare.

 8. Barbecue ‘Ribs’

-These Barbecue “Ribs” are a work of genius.
-A combination of textured vegetable protein and vital wheat gluten, they nail the flavor and texture perfectly.
-They’re meaty, savory, and absolutely amazing when coated in the homemade barbecue sauce.
+These Barbecue “Ribs” by Yana Chistyakova are a work of genius.
+A combination of textured vegetable protein and vital wheat gluten nails the flavor and texture perfectly.
+They’re meaty, savory, and amazing when coated in homemade barbecue sauce.
 One bite and they’ll become one of your barbecue essentials.

 Who doesn’t need pizza covered in macaroni and cheese and meaty seitan?
 Yes, you read that right: Macaroni and cheese on a pizza.
-This Grilled Cheesy Mac n Rib Pizza is an ooey-gooey combination of mac n’ cheese, caramelized onions, and BBQ seitan.
+This Grilled Cheesy Mac n Rib Pizza by Barbara Musick is an ooey-gooey combination of mac n’ cheese, caramelized onions, and BBQ seitan.

-Creamy avocado and tart kale slaw team up with meaty tempeh “ribs” to give you a crunchy and delicious Korean BBQ Tempeh Sandwich.
-By keeping the marinade liquid and simmering the tempeh slowly, you allow for a tender, juicy cut of tempeh that retains its flavor and moisture.
+Creamy avocado and tart kale slaw team up with meaty tempeh “ribs” to give you a crunchy and delicious Korean BBQ Tempeh Sandwich by Meredith Youngson.
+By keeping the marinade liquid and simmering the tempeh, you allow for a tender, juicy cut of tempeh that retains its flavor and moisture.